lukecarroll15/CSCI3100-Project/docs/TESTING.md

 - Invites only work for existing accounts; users must sign up first.
 - Invites auto-accept when the invited user calls `GET /api/v1/teams/mine` (frontend does this on load).
 - Team-scoped APIs require the `X-Team-Id` header (frontend sets it from the Team selector).
-- Team owners can create teams and invite admins; team admins can invite members only.
+- Team owners can create teams and share activation keys; team admins can invite members only.
 - Team owner/admin can manage shared team data; member-created tasks are personal to the creator.
 - Members see assigned tasks plus their own personal tasks; admins see shared tasks (personal tasks stay private).